- Are you in charge of supervising the work of business analysts and/or setting standards and best practices for a group of BAs?

 How much does it cost?

-For now your investment is USD 45 per month (this price is likely to go up in 2017, but will not affect existing members).
+Your investment is USD 105 every three months.
 You’ll be placed in a recurring PayPal plan that you can cancel at any time.

 What if I don’t like it?
 What is your cancelation policy?

-We are confident that you’ll see immediate value in the group and decide to stick around, but offer money back guaranteed if you decide to cancel your subscription during your first week.
-If you cancel any time after that, you’ll continue to have access to the growing library of content until your 30-day subscription expires, and will not be charged again after that payment.
-If you decide to cancel at any time and need help doing it on PayPal, simply write us an email and we’ll take care of the rest for you, no questions asked.
+So far none of the members asked for a refund, but we offer money back guaranteed if you decide to cancel your subscription during your first week.
+If you cancel any time after that, you’ll continue to have access to the growing library of content for the entire duration of your 3-month subscription, and will not be charged again after the first payment.
+To cancel your membership you can either log in directly to your PayPal account to remove your recurring payment, or simply write us an email and we’ll take care of the rest for you, no questions asked.

 What does your application process look like?